orta/pragmatic-testing/chapters/how_i_got_started.md

 At the end of 2013 the [Bus Factor](http://en.wikipedia.org/wiki/Bus_factor) for all of the knowledge in the Artsy mobile apps was through the roof.
 I was the only one with any knowledge of how our systems worked, what additional context anyone needed to make a change and it was not expressed in any other format.

-Laura Brown and dB joined the mobile team to help raise our testing standards, helping create a healthy culture around testing our changes and externalizing our expectations on what the code does into tests.
+Laura Brown and dB joined the mobile team to help raise our testing standards, helping create a healthy culture around testing our changes and externalising our expectations on what the code does into tests.